Best STEM Toys for 5 Year Olds That Actually Get Used

 Marble Genius Marble Run Super Set

-Worth knowing: the instructions are mostly visual rather than written out step by step, so a child who needs more verbal guidance may want an adult building alongside them at first.
+Worth knowing: the instructions are mostly visual rather than written step by step.
+A child who needs more verbal guidance will benefit from an adult building alongside them the first few times.

-Kids connect track pieces to build a path from a starting point to a goal, then send a wind-up car or character along the route they’ve designed.
-With 180 different puzzle levels built into the set, there’s a lot of room to grow in difficulty as a child gets better at it.
+This is a better pick for a child who likes puzzles with a clear goal.
+Kids connect track pieces to build a path from start to finish, then send a wind-up car along the route they designed.
+With 180 different puzzle levels, there is a lot of room to grow as a child gets better at it.

-Worth knowing: durability is the main concern with this one.
-Several buyers have reported the wind-up cars breaking or underperforming, especially on longer or uneven tracks.
-It’s worth setting expectations that this leans more toward “fun puzzle toy” than “built to last for years.”
+Worth knowing: several buyers have reported the wind-up cars breaking or underperforming, especially on longer or uneven tracks.
+Think of this as a great puzzle toy rather than a durable long-term set.

 For the Tech-Curious Kid